-Slow cooker black beans soaked and cooked to tender using dry beans.
-Healthy and flavorful Crockpot side dish, perfect with Mexican food for dinner.
-If you want to cook a really large batch of our pressure cooker black beans this is an easier way to cook for a crowd.
+This is how to cook slow cooker black beans soaked to tender using dry beans.
+It is a healthy flavorful Crockpot side dish, perfect with Mexican food for dinner.
+Low and slow vs. our popular pressure cooker black beans but just as easy.

 Slow Cooker Black Beans

-I was so wrong.
-After making Instant Pot baked beans from scratch I was totally hooked.
+After making Instant Pot baked beans from scratch I was totally hooked and now love to cook legumes from scratch.
 Guests are always asking me for the recipe for that too and say it is amazing.
 Couldn’t believe how much better than canned they were.
-Same goes for these.

 I know you have seen them at the store piled upon one another and thought uh no way.
-Grab a bag of those and all you need to do is use our pressure cooker bean cook times or cook them all day in your Crock.
+Grab a bag of those and all you need to do is soak overnight and then cook them all day in your Crock.
 Yes, not only are these amazing but Pinto, Northern, Navy and all the others are just as easy to get nice and tender.

 dry black beans in slow cooker